 Because greenhouse gas emissions accumulate in the atmosphere, the long term targets of the PA can only be achieved if drastic emission reductions occur now.
 Delayed emission reductions lead to higher greenhouse gas concentrations in the atmosphere that - in turn - require more drastic and ultimately unrealistic reductions at a later stage.
 Delayed action could lock in carbon intensive investments, leading to stranded assets.
-This means that short term action must be consistent with long term goals.

-• Parties must implement national mitigation policies (preferably through laws): The PA requires all Parties to put forward their best efforts through so-called "nationally determined contributions" (NDCs).
-It requires that the NDCs content must be ambitious and be guided by its overall objectives (Article 3), although it does not specify the individual level of ambition.
+This means that short term action must be consistent with long term goals.2 by its overall objectives (Article 3), although it does not specify the individual level of ambition.
 According to Article 4.2, parties must 'maintain' their NDCs and pursue domestic mitigation measures to achieve the objectives of their NDCs.
 In light of these provisions and given the magnitude of the challenge of climate change, there is a strong argument that national policies should be rooted in law.